shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 ### **Contacting us**

-If you would like to contact us to understand more about this Disclaimer or wish to contact us concerning any matter relating to it, you may send an email to support@soberpeer.com
+If you would like to contact us to understand more about this Disclaimer or wish to contact us concerning any matter relating to it, you may send an email to inquiry@youu.com

 This document was last updated on March 29, 2020

 ### **Privacy policy**

-This privacy policy ("Policy") describes how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This privacy policy ("Policy") describes how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the provider.soberpeer.com website and any of its products or services (collectively, "Website" or "Services").

 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.